 Remove the radiator cap (only if the engine is cold) and look at the cap and in the radiator.
 If you see any rust or chunky/gritty brown stuff, walk away.
 If it’s just water, walk away.
 Note: Ford’s yellow coolant almost looks clear.

 Check the automatic transmission fluid.
 For the most part, it should be red, but sometimes amber or green.
 It may be black.
 That’s dirty.
 Not a deal-breaker, but they haven’t been keeping up on maintenance.
 It should not smell burnt, though.
 That’s bad.
-If it looks like strawberry milkshake, that’s really bad.
+If it looks like a strawberry milkshake, that’s really bad.

 Check the level on automatic transmissions while the engine is running in Park and after driving it and getting the transmission good and hot.
 The only exception is most Hondas.
 That’s checked after driving but with the engine off.
 Google it for the car you plan on looking at to make sure.
 Many new cars don’t have transmission dipsticks, so again, you’re SOL there.